+literal sense rob out the e relics and ornaments of the church,

+to pollute and misspen d them in profane uses to fill their

+bellies and cover their pocky, scabbed skins with, much worse

+abused the hallowed vessels of the Temple

-Dn 5:1-4 to serve his own proud, execrable gluttony.
+Dn 5:1-4 to serve his own proud, execrable 5

-And when they have thus robbed the churches: then lodge they, for more despite, their friars and their nuns in them... and of a hallowed church they make a stinking stews.
-And this is yet one signification more that Tyndale's master hath made a "church" to signify: scilicet, a bordel for brothels-anglice, a stews-which signification also Tyndale hath here left out.
+gluttony.

+And when they ha ve thus robbed the churches: then lodge they, for

+• rs and their nuns in them and of a

+L . make a stinking stews.
+And this is yet one

+Tyndale's master hath made a "church" to 10

+• lel for brothels- anglice , a stews-which

+signification also Tync